Donkemezuo/HealthFirstApp/README.md

 # HealthFirstApp
-A user-friendly starters mobile app to display people and places using a RESTFul API
+A user-friendly starters mobile app to display characters and planets using the starwars RESTFul API

+With #HealFirst, Users can
+- See various starWars characters
+- Click to see more details about a character like;
+    - name
+    - height
+    - character created date
+    - gender
+    - skin color
+    - hair color

+ - See various planets on starwars
+ - Clicke to see more details about a planet like;
+  - name
+  - population
+  - climate
+  - gravity level
+  - rotational period
+  - orbital period
+  - surface water level
+  - diameter
+  - terrain